ccprogwarrior/ccprog1/README.md

 # How to contribute

-Create an issue in this repository requesting to be a contributor.
+Create an issue in this repository requesting to be a contributor, and I will add you to the list.
 Help me build a library of problems to help CCPROG1 takers practice basic programming and logic formulation.

 # CCPROG1 Scope
 - Expressions